Ratheshan03/Spotify-clone-react/README.md

 # Spotify clone with all basic features 🎵
 (Spotify premium members can listen song)

+➡️ All Basic functionalities of spotify app is available.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).